tcltk/tcllib/embedded/md/tcllib/files/modules/textutil/expander.md

   - <a name='16'></a>*expanderName* __reset__

     Resets all expander settings to their initial values\.
-Unusual results are likely if this command is called from within a call to __expand__\.
+Unexpected results are likely if this command is called from within a call to __expand__\.

   - <a name='17'></a>*expanderName* __setbrackets__ *lbrack rbrack*